 The drill core was logged and split, and one-half split was bagged in 1 m intervals and shipped to 2 independent ISO1EC 17025 rated laboratories.
 Analysis included multi-element (35 or 58 elements) ICP-MS, with fire assay for silver values greater than 50 ppm (g/t).
 The samples were analyzed in 4 stages, with the initial 8 samples sent to ACME Analytical Laboratories in Vancouver, British Columbia.
 Samples were sent in 3 subsequent stages to Activation Laboratory (Actlabs) in Ancaster Ontario, with the final stage completing a 1⁄2 split of the entire drill core.

-Tres-Or is strongly encouraged that the initial drill program at the Fabre Silver Property has confirmed highly enriched silver mineralization.
+The initial drill program at the Fabre Silver Property has confirmed highly enriched silver mineralization.
 Defining the orientation and true thickness of the mineralized zone will be the priority for subsequent drilling.

 Duparquet-Destor Gold Project